ThomasFirmin/fdb_zellij_exp/README.md

 ## Analysis

-Analysis are made in `analysis.ipynb`, summaries can be computed from raw data or downloaded from the data [repository]().
+Analysis are made in `analysis.ipynb`, summaries can be computed from raw data, directly available from this github repository, or downloaded from the data [repository]().